-- The EPSRC Centre for Doctoral Training in Advanced Composited for Innovation and Science which is a four-year programme with a one-year taught component and a three-year research project.
-Our PhD students often reach out to industry to invite guest speakers and we welcome research project proposals.
+- The EPSRC Centre for Doctoral Training in Composites Science, Engineering and Manufacturing which is a four-year programme with a one-year taught component and a three-year research project.
+Our PhD students often reach out to the industry to invite guest speakers and we welcome research project proposals.

 Tap into academic expertise